 (3) Participation by other interested persons.
 By letter, GSA may invite or allow other interested persons to comment on a request for correction.

 (4) Initial decisions.
 If the request for correction concerns information that does not involve a document subject to public comment, then the originating office of the GSA element responsible for dissemination of the information should provide at least an initial response within 90 days (with a copy to the CIO).
 The response should contain a statement of reasons for the disposition.

 (5) Administrative appeals.
 In the event GSA initially denies a request for correction of information not subject to public comment and the person who submitted the request would like additional review, then that person must submit a request for review, including a statement of reasons for modifying or reversing the initial decision, no later than 30 days from the date of that decision.
-A request for review under this paragraph must be submitted via e-mail to: section515@ gsa.gov, or by regular mail to: Office of the Chief Information Officer (OCIO), Attention: Section 515, General Services Administration, 1800 F Street, NW, Room 2024, Washington, DC 20405.
+A request for review under this paragraph must be submitted via email to: email@example.com, or by regular mail to: Office of the Chief Information Officer (OCIO), Attention: Section 515, General Services Administration, 1800 F Street, NW, Room 2024, Washington, DC 20405.
 The OCIO will direct the request for review to the GSA element which supervises the originating GSA program office, and the GSA element, with the concurrence of the Office of General Counsel, should issue a final decision for GSA (with a copy to the CIO) within 90 days from the date that the request for review is received.

 (6) Any corrective action will be determined by the nature and timeliness of the information and the magnitude of the error.
 GSA organizational elements are not required to change, or in any way alter, the content or status of information simply based on the receipt of a request for correction.
 GSA organizational elements need not respond substantively to frivolous or repetitive requests for correction.
 Nor do GSA organizational elements have to respond substantively to requests that concern information not covered by the OMB or GSA Guidelines or from a person whom the information does not affect.